INFORMSJoC/2022.0260/README.md

                 title = {A Deep Learning and Image Processing Pipeline for Object Characterization in Firm Operations}, year = {2023},
                 doi = {10.1287/ijoc.2022.0260.cd},
-                url = {Available for download at https://github.com/INFORMSJoC/2022.0260}, }
+                note = {Available for download at https://github.com/INFORMSJoC/2022.0260}, }
 ```
 --------------------------------------------------------------------------
 ## Code and Datasets: